How to determine service provider level and validation requirements

 - Annual Self-Assessment Questionnaire (SAQ)

-- Level 1 service providers must validate compliance with the PCI DSS, each TSP must additionally validate compliance with the PCI TSP Security Requirements, and each 3-DSSP must validate compliance with the PCI 3DS Core Security Standard by undergoing an annual PCI assessment resulting in the completion of a ROC conducted by an appropriate PCI SSC-approved QSA.
+Level 1 service providers must validate compliance with the PCI DSS, and each 3-DSSP must validate compliance with the PCI 3DS Core Security Standard by undergoing an annual PCI assessment resulting in the completion of a ROC conducted by an appropriate PCI SSC-approved QSA. ↩

 Mastercard recommends that each Level 1 and Level 2 service provider demonstrate to Mastercard its compliance with the Designated Entities Supplemental Validation (DESV) appendix of the PCI DSS.